Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 June 14th 2021 v1.5

-- Automatic XP Spent calculation has been ingrated to the sheet as a optional feature, activate on the XP or settings tab.
-This will calculate all XP on the fly when Talents or Advances are entered.
-Special Xp circumstances like changing career/level or free/starting XP needs to be added manually to the "Other XP" section in the XP tab.
+- Automatic XP Spent calculation (as per core rule book) has been intergrated to the sheet as a optional feature, activate this in the XP or settings tabs.
+This will calculate all XP on the fly after Talents or Advances are entered in the sheet.
+Special Xp circumstances like free/starting XP or changing career/level need to be added manually to the "Other XP" section in the XP tab.
+XP calculation is capped at 50 skill advances/10 talent levels as descibed in the core rules, advances above this will not count toward the overall spent total.
+You can not mix Auto & Manual modes at the same time, but you can switch between them at anytime.
 - Made Armor Penalties on Perception and Stealth rolls visible on the Rolltempalte so it clear that they are being applied.
 - Fixed some advanced skill target numbers which were calculating conditions twice.